grantjenks/python-sortedcontainers/docs/performance-scale.rst

 I've now said that some operations are more expensive than others while still considering each to take :math:`O(1)` time.
-To understand this, we have to look at the underlying Python implementation.
+To understand this, we have to look at how Python is implemented.

-The most popular implementation of Python is `CPython
-<https://www.python.org/>`_.
-CPython implements lists as arrays of pointers and
-integers as allocated memory objects.
+The most popular implementation of Python is `CPython`_.
+CPython implements lists as arrays of pointers and integers as allocated memory objects.
 This means that shifting elements in lists is very fast.
 It's akin to a mem-move operation for which modern processors are well optimized.
 The memory access pattern is entirely sequential.

 In 64-bit builds of CPython, integers require approximately thirty bytes each.
 This severely limits the number of integers we can hold in memory.
 In